openhab/openhab-addons/addons/binding/org.openhab.binding.enocean/README.md

 The content of this teach-in message is device specific and can be configured through the teach-in channel.

 To pair a classicDevice with an EnOcean device, you first have to activate the pairing mode of the actuator.
-Then switch the virtualRockerSwitch On/Off.
+Then switch the virtualRockerSwitchA On/Off.

 Each EnOcean gateway supports 127 unique SenderIds.
 The SenderId of a thing can be set manually or determined automatically by the binding.